DannyP435/DansUtilities/README.md

 # DansUtilities
 My Utilities

-this contains IBMi code of utilities I find usefull.
+this contains IBMi code of utilities I find useful.

+I will document these utilities when I can.